gbzan/gVXR-Tutorials/README.md

     - [Test installation](notebooks/test_installation.ipynb)
     - [First X-ray simulation](notebooks/first_xray_simulation.ipynb)
 - How to find help
+- How to report bugs/request a new feature
+- Q&A
 - How to cite
 - Research excellence
 - User contributions